 Boulder Cave: An Adventure in Nature

-Boulder Cave Day Use is normally open by Memorial Day weekend.
+Boulder Cave Day Use is normally open by Memorial Day weekend and stays open through the end of September.
 Check

-with the Naches Ranger Station in the spring and fall for confirmation.
-The gate at the Day Site is locked shortly after Labor Day
+with the Naches Ranger Station in early spring and late fall for confirmation that it's open.

 area is managed by the Forest Service.
 There is a charge

 of $5.00 per vehicle per day for parking, which includes buses.
 Northwest Forest Pass, America the Beautiful - National Parks and Federal Recreational Lands Pass and Interagency Senior/Access passes can be used in lieu of the payment of the $5, if they are displayed properly and the card holder has identification.

 The cave attracts in excess of 35 thousand visitors a year!

 site is open 8 a.m. to dusk; the main access gate is closed at dusk each night.
 There is a two hour limited parking for those parking in the trailhead parking area.